henrikfalk/Brick-Destroyer-Minigame/README.md

 - I added the game mechanic "levels" to the game.
 When all bricks are destroyed a new set of bricks spawn.
 Depending on the level the paddle gets smaller and the ball runs faster to a certain point.
 New bricks with more points at higher levels and at even higher levels the bricks get randomized.
 The higher level the smaller paddle and faster ball to a certain limit
 - You can see the player name, the current points and the all time record for the player in the UI
 - You can see the name and record of the best player ever played this game (unless the highscore has been reset)
+- Use the left and right arrow to move the paddle
+- Use the up or down arrow on the keyboard to toggle cameraview between 2D and 3D

 ## What could be enhanced?
 - The LanguagePicker could have a better implementation